 Aside from that one extra feature over other fitness trackers, the heart monitor itself is actually a little more high-tech than a lot of monitors that are available in the market today.
 The device keeps a lot of information on the watch itself.
 While a lot of wrist trackers hold the information and then require you to check on the companion app to monitor your progress, the Withings Pulse O2 actually lets you access your fitness information via a handy touch screen right on the front.

 The Moto Body companion app syncs with your tracker to give you more detailed information about your workout and runs.
 It is a simple app that does not require any type of learning curve.
 A week view is displayed at the top, and for each day you can see your heart activity, steps walked and calories burned.
-The Moto Sport 360 come in three attractive colors: black, white and flame orange.
+The Moto Sport 360 comes in three attractive colors: black, white, and flame orange.
 All in all, it is a great activity tracker.
-It is fast, light and has a bunch of great features.
+It is fast, light, and has a bunch of great features.

-The only con about this device is that the Fuse itself is a chunky beast.
-It also doesn’t have GPS and has an LED display that is slightly limited.
-The best things about this monitor are that the battery life is good, it is a lightweight watch, and the price reasonable.
-If you’re just looking for an accurate wrist-mounted heart rate monitor but none of the other features of a running watch, then this is the one for you.
+The only con about this device is that the Polar itself is a chunky beast.
+It doesn’t have an LED display that is slightly limited.
+The best things about this monitor are that the battery life is good, it is a lightweight comfy chest strap, and the price reasonable.
+If you’re just looking for an accurate chest strap heart rate monitor after and before workout, then this is the one for you.
+Don’t forget to download Polar App for tracking workout data.

 The Wahoo Tickr is a chest strap HR monitor that will track your heart rate as accurately as possible outside a lab EKG.
 The Wahoo’s best feature is that it transmits on both Bluetooth 4.0 and ANT+ bands, meaning that you can connect it to most smartphones and any training device that supports ANT+, for example, cycle computers, older fitness trackers, etc.